Best Practices for Performance with DigitalOcean Spaces

 How Does This Improve Performance?

 To ensure all customers receive a fair share of Spaces’ available throughput in any region, we apply rate limiting at the Space level.
-Making sure your uploads stay within the threshold will prevent unexpected throttling.
-As we continue to improve Spaces, we will also re-evaluate this threshold.
+Making sure your uploads stay within the threshold prevents unexpected throttling.

 How Do I Implement This?